NicolasNewman/electron-boilerplate/README.md

 # electron-boilerplate

-A boilerplate for Electron containing React, Sass, and ESLint
+A boilerplate for Electron containing React, Less, TypeScript, and antd

-## Features

-* React
-* Sass support
-* TypeScript support
-* Pre-configured ESLint for VSCode

 ## Getting Started